HarperDB/documentation/docs/reference/configuration.md

   writeAsync: false
 ```

-caching - Type: boolean; Default: true
+`caching` - _Type_: boolean; _Default_: true

-The caching option enables in-memory caching of records, providing faster access to frequently accessed objects.
-This can incur some extra overhead for situations where reads extremely random and don't benefit from caching.
+The `caching` option enables in-memory caching of records, providing faster access to frequently accessed objects.
+This can incur some extra overhead for situations where reads are extremely random and don't benefit from caching.

 ```yaml
 storage: